Woodrow Wilson High School (Dallas): 1960s through early 2000s

 In 1981, interiors for the movie Crisis at Central High starring Joanne Woodward, were filmed at the school.
-Many students, including the late Lance Bircher '83 (cited for his scene by imdb.com), were used in the filming.
-Of course, Woodrow students (actually the old alumni) were thrilled to receive a visit from Miss Woodward's husband, Paul Newman.

-In 1979, Woodrow Alums planned and held Woodrow's 50th Anniversary Celebration, established the Woodrow Wilson High School Hall of Fame, and inducted the Hall of Fame's first class of members.
-Nine years later, in 1988, Woodrow Alums formalized their activities by creating the Woodrow Wilson High School Alumni Association, Inc. as an IRS-approved 501(c)(3) Texas nonprofit corporation, to maintain and improve communications for and among Woodrow Alums.
-In 1989 and 1999, the Alumni Association held Woodrow's 60th and 70th Anniversary Celebrations and, at each, inducted additional members into Woodrow's Hall of Fame.
-Since the 70th, Woodrow's Anniversary Celebrations have been held at 5 year intervals.

 In 2004, thousands attended Woodrow's 75th Anniversary Celebration, which included a parade (from Lakewood to the school, with Congressman Sam Johnson as Grand Marshal, chauffeured in a new Ford Mustang driven by fellow alumnus Carroll Shelby, the legendary auto designer and builder), followed by an auditorium-packed program at which a new group of members was inducted into the Hall of Fame.
 Scores of "mini-reunions" also were held during that day in assigned rooms throughout the school.

 In October 2007, the school was cited as one of 39 model schools in Science and Math by the Texas Public Policy Foundation.